 If you need orders right away, you may ask a judge to make a temporary restraining order (TRO) and/or temporary orders.
 A temporary restraining order lasts until you can have a temporary orders hearing.
 Temporary orders typically last until the divorce is finished.
-Read this article to learn more: Temporary Orders & Temporary Restraining Orders (TROs) (https://texaslawhelp.org/article/temporary-orders-tros) [17].
+Read this article to learn more: Temporary Orders & Temporary Restraining Orders (TROs) (https://texaslawhelp.org /article/temporary-orders-temporary-restraining-orders-tros) [15].